ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - `Twitter`
 - `YouTube`

-Never use the trademark nor registered trademark symbols with trademarks.
+Do not use the trademark nor registered trademark symbols with trademarks.

 ### Game modes